grafana/grafana-infinity-datasource/docs/sources/query/uql.md

 # UQL Parser

-**UQL** (Unstructured query language) is advance query format in infinity datasource which will consolidate JSON, CSV, XML, GraphQL formats.
+**UQL** (Unstructured query language) is an advance query format in Infinity data source which will consolidate JSON, CSV, XML, GraphQL formats.
 UQL also provides ability to customize the results.

 **UQL** is an opinionated query language designed for in-memory operations.
 UQL query can be formed with list of commands joined by `|`, in a line each.
 Most of the times, fields are referred within double quotes and string values are referred with single quotes.
 UQL was inspired by kusto query language and follows similar syntax.

+{{< admonition type="note" }}
-> UQL is still in **beta** but used widely.
-If you encounter any issues with uql, create a bug [here](https://github.com/yesoreyeram/uql/issues/new).
+UQL is still in beta but used widely.
+If you encounter any issues with UQL, create a bug [in GitHub](https://github.com/yesoreyeram/uql/issues/new).
+{{< /admonition >}}

-if your data looks like this,
+If your data looks like this:

 ```json
 [